unlock-protocol/docs/docs/governance/grants-bounties/bounties.md

 ---
 title: Bounties
 description:  >-
-  Explaination of bounties at Unlock Protocol
+  Explanation of bounties at Unlock Protocol
 ---

 # Bounties